-In this section, we present the complete set of nine clusters identified by the fVAE across four different time scales: $51.2\,$seconds, $3.4\,$minutes, $13.6\,$minutes, and $54.6\,$ minutes.
-Figure~\ref{fig:all_clusters} displays the time histograms for these clusters, aggregating data from July 3--11, 2019.
-The horizontal axis of the histograms represents one Martian day.
-Each column in Figure~\ref{fig:all_clusters} corresponds to a time scale, with the time scales increasing from the left-most column to the right.
+In this section, we present the complete set of nine clusters identified by the fVAE across four different time scales. \cref{fig:app_histogram_clusters_scale-1,fig:app_histogram_clusters_scale-2,fig:app_histogram_clusters_scale-3,fig:app_histogram_clusters_scale-4} display the occurrence time histograms of these clusters for $51.2$-second timescale, $3.4$-minute timescale, $13.6$-minute timescale, and $54.6$-minute timescale, respectively, by aggregating data from the entire mission.